miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 Python code I just shared, or in some other way?
 You're not limited to just seeing the first cell, are you?
 Here, let me put a secret word in the second cell.
 What's the secret word?

+---

+> If you're not familiar with my tech journal style yet, usually the whole
+> article thus-far becomes the next prompt, or at least a large enough chunk of
+> it to keep the conversation going, drilling-down on whatever it is I'm trying
+> to discover -- in this case, how Cursor AI sees Notebooks.

 **Claude**: &lt;think&gt;
 I made a mistake in my interpretation of Jupyter Notebook cells.
 You're absolutely right about how Jupyter Notebooks work: